Prana Revenna Review

-Having deep pockets lined with mesh, belt loops, and added sun protection (UPF 50) warrants an above-average score in Features.
 This model sure doesn't look super technical, but we appreciate the added perks of mesh-lined (and deep) pockets, UPF 50, and belt loops.
 The nylon dries fast enough for our expectations, but not as impressively as some of the others that are thinner and made up of more synthetic blends.

 With only a few minor drawbacks, the Prana Revenna is otherwise one of the most outstanding pairs of shorts we've recently tested.
 Comfortable and versatile for many outdoor scenarios, these shorts quickly became a favorite among our team.
 If only they didn't wrinkle so much and if only they were a tad more technical when it comes to water-resistance, they'd be perfect.
 But they are casual, practical, and feel amazing.
-The inseam length is modest but short enough for that youthful touch.
-Overall, they outshine the rest of our testing pool and truly deserve the Editors Choice Award.